Unified Adaptation Theorem: Convergence of Composed Adaptive Systems via Interaction Matrices and Higher-Order Convergence Diagnostics

 Abstract

 We present a mathematical framework for proving convergence of systems composed of multiple adaptive subsystems operating on shared parameters.
 The central result, the Unified Adaptation Theorem, provides sufficient conditions under which such composed systems converge to a well-defined invariant set.
-The framework introduces 25 novel mechanisms spanning gradient arbitration, stability diagnostics, and fluid dynamics: cosine-scaled gradient projection (100% conflict resolution), normalised Lyapunov functions, learnable interaction matrices, higher-order convergence scores, the I-ratio equilibrium criterion, B-flow precision refinement, a dual agent architecture (order vs chaos), self-learning annealing for fluids, a holistic scaffold framework (H/H'/H'') with 26 diagnostic levels, and a doubling-time criterion that achieves 94-96% blow-up classification accuracy.
-Applied to Galerkin-truncated 3D Navier-Stokes with vortex stretching, the framework solves 7 models from 6 to 24 modes with the regularity threshold A* converging to a positive limit (0.347).
-We establish 36 theorems with computational proofs validated across 103 experiments spanning optimisation, game theory, chaos detection, belief networks, generative adversarial networks, compiler pipeline scheduling, and fluid dynamics.
+The framework introduces cosine-scaled gradient projection (100% conflict resolution), normalised Lyapunov functions, learnable interaction matrices, higher-order convergence scores, the I-ratio equilibrium criterion (\( I = -1/2 \)), B-flow precision refinement, and desire as Bayesian regularisation.
+Applied across optimisation, game theory, chaos detection, belief networks, generative adversarial networks, and compiler pipeline scheduling, we establish 6 theorems and 8 propositions supported by 11 conjectures and 1 corollary (26 named results total), with computational proofs validated across 103 experiments.
 All proofs are computational and independently reproducible in the Simplex programming language.

 Keywords: adaptive systems, compositional convergence, interaction matrices, Lyapunov stability, gradient projection, multi-objective optimisation, chaos detection, Bayesian regularisation